New Road, Madeley, Telford.

 The Local Planning Authority considers that the scale and design of the proposals are acceptable, would be in keeping with and would not harm the character of the property and would respect and respond positively to its context and the surrounding area.
 It is considered that the proposed scheme would not have any detrimental im pact upon the amenity of the occupants of any neighbouring properties.
 As such, the proposal is considered to be compliant with the Development Plan and National Planning Policy Guidance.
 AS the proeprty is in a Conservation Area a Design and Access Statement was required alongside the formal planning application.

-The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against all material considerations, including planning policies and any representations that may have been received, and subsequently determining to grant planning permission in accordance with the presumption in favour of sustainable development as set out in the National Planning Policy Framework.
+The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against all material considerations, including planning policies and any representations that may have been received, and subsequently determining to grant planning permission in accordance with the presumption in favour of sustainable development as set out in the National Planning Policy Framework and planning permission was granted.

 If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system please contact us and we will be only too happy to talk through any questions or development proposals you may have.